stoeps13/connections-doc/source/admin/customize/c_admin_profiles_add_custom_field.md

 You can also add simple string extension attributes by including additional lines in the profiles-config.xml file, as illustrated in the [Specifying a custom field as required and declaring maximum field length](t_admin_profiles_specify_required_field.md) topic.

+!!! note
-**Note:** It is not necessary to populate the values of the newly-added custom extension attributes using the Profiles IBM® Tivoli® Directory Integrator \(TDI\) Solution scripts that are provided.
+    It is not necessary to populate the values of the newly-added custom extension attributes using the Profiles IBM® Tivoli® Directory Integrator \(TDI\) Solution scripts that are provided.
 The values can be manually entered into the database using the **Edit My Profile** page in the user interface.
 Storing these values in the LDAP directory and populating the values using Tivoli Directory Integrator Solution scripts is optional.

 **Related information**